 Based on this evaluation, we determined that the long-lived asset group, consisting of property, plant and equipment and definite-lived intangible assets, mainly customer relationships, related to the Entertainment business was impaired.
 These assets had a carrying amount of approximately \$148 million, and an estimated fair value of \$65 million.
 Of the total impairment charge of \$83 million, \$81 million was allocated to property, plant and equipment and \$2 million was allocated to definite-lived intangible assets.
 Fair value was based on a market approach using an independent third-party market price.
-The impairment was recorded within impairment charges in the Consolidated Statements of Operations for the twelve months ended December 31, 2011.
+The impairment was recorded within loss from discontinued operations, net of tax in the Consolidated Statements of Operations for the twelve months ended December 31, 2011.